Pulling a patient up in bedMoving a patient in bed

-- Roll the patient to one side, then place a half rolled-up slide sheet or draw sheet against their back.
+- Roll the patient to one side, then place a half rolled-up slide sheet or draw sheet against the person's back.

-- Roll the patient onto the sheet and spread the sheet out flat under the patient.
+- Roll the patient onto the sheet and spread the sheet out flat under the person.

-- Make sure their head, shoulders, and hips are on the sheet.
+- Make sure the head, shoulders, and hips are on the sheet.

-- If you are using a slide sheet, you need to remove it when done.
+If using a slide sheet, remove it when you are done.

 If the patient can help you, ask the patient to:

-- Bring their chin to their chest and bend their knees.
-The patient should keep their heels on the bed.
+- Bring the chin up to the chest and bend the knees.
+The patient's heels should remain on the bed.

-- Have the patient push with their heels while you pull them up.
+- Have the patient push with the heels while you pull up.

 American Red Cross.
 Assisting with positioning and transferring.
 In: American Red Cross.
 American Red Cross Nurse Assistant Training Textbook .
 3rd ed.
 American National Red Cross; 2013:chap 13